Kotlin/binary-compatibility-validator/docs/design/KLibSupport.md

-The document described assumptions that led to the current KLib ABI validation implementation.
+The document describes assumptions that led to the current KLib ABI validation implementation.

 ### Motivation and assumptions